Welcome to Grove at Home!

 2 of the Angola 3: Albert Woodfox in conversation with Robert King

 The Angola Three: three men, all members of the Black Panther Party, who met at the Angola Prison (aka the Louisiana State Penitentiary) and forged a powerful friendship.
 Their names: Herman Wallace, Robert Hillary King, and Albert Woodfox.
 They endured almost inconceivable hardship: King spent twenty-nine years in solitary confinement, Wallace and Woodfox more than forty years each.
 (United Nations anti-torture statutes prohibit the imposition of solitary confinement for periods longer than fifteen days.)
 All three were, eventually, released.
 Herman Wallace, sadly, died of liver cancer just three days after walking to freedom.
 Robert King was released in 2001 after his conviction was overturned.
 And Albert Woodfox was released in February 2016.
-The memoir Woodfox wrote of his years in confinement, Solitary, has been greeted as instantly indispensable, shortlisted for the National Book Award and named a finalist for the Pulitzer Prize.
+The memoir Woodfox wrote of his years in confinement, Solitary, has been greeted as instantly indispensable, and named a finalist for the Pulitzer Prize and National Book Award.
 Recently, filmmaker Kelly Saxberg produced a short video in which Woodfox and King talk, discussing their years of shared struggle and their lives today.
 It’s guaranteed to be the most powerful thing you watch today.

 Monday, June 22